zifeo/Myjob/readme.md

 ### Support

-Any bug, improvement or question is welcome using the Github issues tool.
+Any bug, improvement or question is welcomed using the Github issues tool.